Cerebex/Penrose-Steps-Turtle-Animation/README.md

 * Simply run file and enjoy watching the endless steps come to life!

 #### License:
-All files in this Github repository is available under the MIT license.
-See [LICENSE](LICENSE.txt) for more information
+All files in this Github repository are available under the MIT license.
+See [LICENSE](LICENSE.txt) for more information.